Chuck Ramirez American, 1962-2010

 Overview

 As an artist and art director, Chuck Ramirez processed and deconstructed the media world in which he lived.
+Ramirez explored cultural identity, mortality, and consumerism through his photographs and installations.
+His work subverted stereotypes of those who cross cultural boundaries.
 Using typography and digital imaging technology, Ramirez isolates and recontextualizes familiar objects and texts to explore the human condition.
-Always personally relevant, the artist explored cultural identity, mortality, and consumerism through his photographs and installations; his work subverted stereotypes of those who cross cultural boundaries.
 Ramirez resurrects waste—photographing filled garbage bags, dying flowers, and battered, empty piñatas—reflecting on the fleeting nature of human existence.
-Working with materials and images that were part of his daily life—a life impacted by being HIV positive—he transformed the language and power of advertising into a call for action compassion, expression, and self-actualization.
+Working with materials and images that were part of his daily life—a life impacted by being HIV positive—he transformed the language and power of advertising into a call for action, compassion, expression, and self-actualization.

-Chuck Ramirez was a major force in the San Antonio art community before his untimely death in a 2010 cycling accident.
-Ruiz-Healy Art is the exclusive representative for the estate of Chuck Ramirez.
+Chuck Ramirez was a significant force in the San Antonio art community before his untimely death in a 2010 cycling accident.
+Ruiz-Healy is the exclusive representative of his estate.

 Works